History of rugby league: Pre-war developments

 Although the clubs continued to play, many of them were short of players due to the fighting.
 In 1917, Australia's first rugby league club, the Glebe "Dirty Reds" (founded on 9 January 1908), unleashed controversy when it fielded a player named Dan "Laddo" Davies.
 Local rivals Annandale protested that Davies lived within their designated recruiting area.
 Glebe were deducted two competition points and Davies received a lifetime ban.
 Many Glebe players already believed the NSWRL was biased against them and they went on strike; the league responded by suspending the first grade team until the following April.
 Davies returned to his native Newcastle, where his previous club, Western Suburbs—not to be confused with the Sydney club of the same name—sought to use him in the local league.
 They tried repeatedly to have Davies' suspension lifted, but the NSWRL refused.
 When Western Suburbs fielded him in a match the NSWRL disqualified most of the local officials for a year.
-Disgruntled Novocastrians formed a breakaway competition, which lasted until 1919.
+Disgruntled Novocastrians formed a breakaway competition, which continues to this day, the Newcastle Rugby League.
 The fortunes of Glebe, both on the field and financially, did not improve greatly after the Davies affair, and it was expelled from the main NSWRL competition in 1929.

 In November 1921 in England, the first £1,000 transfer fee took winger Harold Buck from Hunslet to Leeds.

-Internationally, the game had settled into a steady pattern of alternating tours, with either Australia or New Zealand visiting Britain once every two years, and Britain reciprocating in the southern hemisphere.
+Internationally, the game had settled into a steady pattern of alternating tours, with either Australia or New Zealand visiting Britain once every two years, and Britain reciprocating in the Southern Hemisphere.
 The war had intervened, but the schedule was picked up again after hostilities ceased.

 An increasing number of Australian and New Zealand players headed for the bigger pay packets on offer in England, many of them destined never to be seen again on the playing fields of their home countries.

 In 1933 a proposed hybrid sport of rugby league and Australian rules football was trialled only once.